 Butker hits a 51-yard winner for KC after penalty on Bengals safety keeps Chiefs alive

+With preternatural calm, Butker drilled the 51-yarder as time expired, giving Kansas City the 26-25 victory.

+“I try to block it out,” Butker said of the crowd noise.
+“It’s hard not to feed off it, but I try to block it out.
+What I don’t like is when you’re trotting onto the field and everyone is clapping, and I’m like, ‘The game’s not over yet.
+I still have to make this kick.’”

-Patrick Mahomes threw for 151 yards with two touchdowns and two interceptions, but it was his incomplete pass to Rashee Rice on fourth-and-16 from the Kansas City 35 that turned out to be decisive.
-Anthony arrived a split-second early and hit Rice from behind with his body, and flags flew with 38 seconds remaining as the crowd in Arrowhead Stadium erupted.
+Patrick Mahomes threw for 151 yards with two touchdowns and two interceptions, but it was his incomplete pass intended for Rashee Rice on fourth-and-16 from the Kansas City 35 that turned out to be decisive.
+Anthony arrived a split-second early and moved Rice from behind with his body, and flags flew with 38 seconds remaining to keep the Chiefs alive.

-The penalty came just after the Chiefs had a long gain on fourth down wiped out by a penalty of their own.
+The penalty came just after Kansas City had a long gain on fourth down wiped out by a penalty of its own.

-The pass interference call moved the Chiefs to the Cincinnati 36, and the Chiefs ran a couple of plays to bleed the clock for the big-legged Butker, who turned around and started walking off the field even before his kick went through the uprights.
+The pass interference call moved the Chiefs to the Cincinnati 36, and they ran a couple more plays to bleed the clock for the big-legged Butker, who turned around and started walking off the field even before his kick went through the uprights.

+“You know, it’s one of those plays where we might benefit from that at some point this season.
+That’s what I told the guys,” Bengals coach Zac Taylor said of the pass interference call.
+“They’re calling it like they see it.
+I thought they called a very fair game, and they saw that as a penalty.
+So they called a penalty.”

 Joe Burrow threw for 258 yards and two touchdowns, both to Andrei Iosivas, as the Bengals (0-2) came up empty against one of their biggest nemeses for the third straight time.
 That includes a loss to Kansas City in the AFC championship game.